Geeksltd/MSharp.Docs/how-to/javascript/addingLibrary.md

 ```
 Here **MvcJs** will first load and inject JS dependency named `chart.js` and then run the module named `myScript.js`.

 You can alternatively add the JS dependency to `references.js` instead of adding the dependency in the code.
-This file is used to configure RequireJs and start-up libraries.
+It then have a chance to get optimised, bundled, etc. This file is used to configure RequireJs and start-up libraries.
 You can find more info in the RequireJs [documentation](https://requirejs.org/docs/api.html#config).